pulumi/terraform-provider-google-beta/website/docs/r/google_project.html.markdown

 Projects created with this resource must be associated with an Organization.
 See the [Organization documentation](https://cloud.google.com/resource-manager/docs/quickstarts) for more details.

-The user or service account that is running Terraform when creating a `google_project` resource must have `roles/resourcemanager.projectCreator` on the specified organization.
+The user or service account that is running this provider when creating a `google_project` resource must have `roles/resourcemanager.projectCreator` on the specified organization.
 See the [Access Control for Organizations Using IAM](https://cloud.google.com/resource-manager/docs/access-control-org) doc for more information.

 ~> This resource reads the specified billing account on every terraform apply and plan operation so you must have permissions on the specified billing account.

-~> It is recommended to use the `constraints/compute.skipDefaultNetworkCreation` [constraint](/docs/providers/google/r/google_organization_policy.html) to remove the default network instead of setting `auto_create_network` to false, when possible.

 To get more information about projects, see: